Xanth3/robo-chris/zig-frontend/README.md

-# Zig CLI – Code Summarizer
+# Zig CLI – Code Summariser

-A lightweight Zig CLI that sends proprietary code to a Python summarizer.
+A lightweight Zig CLI that sends proprietary code to a Python summariser.

 ## Build